- Preparing to build an extension

 - version number required

-This information will be added when building the extension.
+This information is added when building the extension.

 Preparing metadata for Mechanic 2